 Yes, we hope you get time to visit the Gardens during your course.
-As you walk round please be aware of social distancing practices and our one way systems implement in certain areas of the gardens.
+As you walk round please be aware of social distancing practices and our one way systems implemented in certain areas of the Gardens.

 Will the library be open?